Nanticoke Lenni-Lenape Tribal Nation: About

 The organization shares ancestral and cultural ties with the state-recognized Lenape Indian Tribe of Delaware and the state-recognized Nanticoke Indian Association of Delaware.
-All three organizations have ancestors who were once known as the Delaware Moors, a mixed-race group in Delaware and New Jersey.
+All three organizations have ancestors who were once known as the Delaware Moors, a mixed-race group in Delaware and New Jersey who were legally classified as African-Americans until 1914, when the State of Delaware reclassified them as a separate, non-Black group.